Kelly Merrick: Political career

 Merrick ran for election to the Alaska House to succeed Lora Reinbold, who ran for the Alaska Senate.
 Merrick defeated Jamie Allard and Eugene Harnett in a 3-way race of the Republican primary and nonpartisan Joe Hackenmueller in the general election.
-Rep Merrick was censured by Republican District 14 for caucusing with the Democrats in 2021.
+Rep. Merrick was censured by Republican District 14 for caucusing with the Democrats in 2021.
 The Alaska Republican State Central Committee also voted to censure Merrick and no longer recognizes Merrick as a Republican.

+Electoral history

+After the primary, McCarty withdrew from the race and endorsed Goecker.
+This would normally mean that Jackson, the fifth place finisher, would move up, but she also withdrew and endorsed Goecker.